 Privacy Provisions Enacted in Final Omnibus Rule

 While the majority of HITECH provisions were enacted in 2011, the privacy provisions were not enacted until 2013 when the Department of Health and Human Services published the Final Omnibus Rule.
-The Final Omnibus Rule incorporated most of the HITECH privacy provisions into the HIPAA Privacy, Security, and Breach Notification Rules, along with changes attributable to Executive Order 13563 and the Genetic Information Nondiscrimination Act (GINA).
+The Final Omnibus Rule incorporated most of the HITECH privacy provisions into the HIPAA Privacy, Security, and Breach Notification Rules, along with changes attributable to Executive Order 13563 and the Genetic Information Nondiscrimination Act.

-Other HITECH privacy provisions incorporated into HIPAA were modified following public and stakeholder comments when the Interim Final Rule was published.
+Some HITECH privacy provisions incorporated into HIPAA were modified following public and stakeholder comments when the Interim Final Rule was published.
 These included patients being able to receive copies of their health information maintained on any electronic device (HITECH´s provisions only related to EHRs), and Business Associate accountability being extended to any subcontractors of Business Associates with whom PHI is shared.

 The changes to the Privacy, Security, and Breach Notification Rules had significant implications – not only for Covered Entities and Business Associates, but also for patients.
 To demonstrate how the changes have affected operations in the healthcare industry, the following sections explain separately why the HITECH Act is important to Covered Entities, Business Associates, and patients.

 Why is the HITECH Act Important to Covered Entities?

 One of the primary objectives of the original HIPAA Act in 1996 was to streamline functions in the healthcare industry to improve efficiency and reduce costs.
 The Act had been partly successful in achieving its objectives by standardizing health care transactions and code sets but had failed to reach anything close to its full potential because many patient, treatment, and payment records were still maintained on paper.